Nexproc/Capstone-Proposal/README.md

 - [ ] Create tasks
 - [ ] Add members to team
 - [ ] Comment on Tasks
-- [ ] Navigate to Teams, Projects, and Tasks indicies from nav-bar
+- [ ] Navigate to Teams, Projects, and Tasks from the swanky NavBar.

 ## Design Docs
 * [View Wireframes][views]